 The following Analytics Filters can be included by the consumer in the related Nnwdaf_AnalyticsSubscription_Subscribe and Nnwdaf_AnalyticsInfo_Request service operation:

-- S-NSSAI and the associated NSI ID.
+- S-NSSAI and NSI ID.

+NOTE 1: The use of NSI ID in the network is optional and depends on the deployment choices of the operator.
+If used, the NSI ID is associated with S-NSSAI.

 - Load Level Threshold value.